A valid passport is required to enter Brazil.

 The rivers we fish have a high tannin concentration due to the forest’s leaf decay, and do not encourage the growth of insect eggs and larvae, but some bugs are occasionally encountered, mainly no-see-ums (gnats) which can be irritating, along with the occasional bee, mosquito or wasp.
 Be sure to travel with an EPI-Pen if you are allergic to stings.

 We suggest you contact your doctor regarding inoculations recommended for travelers to the Amazon, or log on to the Centers for Disease Control (CDC) website at www.cdc.gov/travel.
-Doctors may suggest vaccinations for typhoid, tetanus, hepatitis and yellow fever.
+Doctors may suggest vaccinations for typhoid, tetanus, hepatitis and yellow fever, and a prophylactic course for malaria.

 Brazil does not require travelers entering Brazil to present proof of yellow fever vaccination.